Stirling engine: Later 19th century

 Subsequent to the replacement of the Dundee foundry engine there is no record of the Stirling brothers having any further involvement with air engine development, and the Stirling engine never again competed with steam as an industrial scale power source.
-(Steam boilers were becoming safer, e.g. the Hartford Steam Boiler and steam engines more efficient, thus presenting less of a target for rival prime movers).
+(Steam boilers were becoming safer and steam engines more efficient, thus presenting less of a target for rival prime movers).
 However, beginning about 1860, smaller engines of the Stirling/hot air type were produced in substantial numbers for applications in which reliable sources of low to medium power were required, such as pumping air for church organs or raising water.

 These smaller engines generally operated at lower temperatures so as not to tax available materials, and so were relatively inefficient.
 Their selling point was that unlike steam engines, they could be operated safely by anybody capable of managing a fire.
 The 1906 Rider-Ericsson Engine Co. catalog claimed that "any gardener or ordinary domestic can operate these engines and no licensed or experienced engineer is required".
 Several types remained in production beyond the end of the century, but apart from a few minor mechanical improvements the design of the Stirling engine in general stagnated during this period.